San Carlo News

 Information for Visitors on Coronavirus from the Department of Health

 Up to date information and advice about coronavirus (COVID-19) – symptoms and what to do to reduce the risk of infection are available online at the following link: www.coronavirus.vic.gov.au/symptoms-and-risks

 - Wear a mask and wash or sanitise your hands regularly.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Get vaccinated for flu (influenza).
-This will help reduce the strain on the healthcare system as it deals with coronavirus (COVID-19).
-Vaccines are now available from your GP and pharmacy.
+This will help reduce the strain on the healthcare system as it deals with COVID-19.
+Vaccines are now available from your doctor and pharmacy.

 Symptoms of COVID-19

 - chills or sweats

 - runny nose

 - loss or change in sense of smell or taste.